1. Introduction

 5. When to use?

-- Use sleep() when you want to pause the execution of the current thread for a specified period without releasing any locks.
+Use sleep() to pause the execution of the current thread for a specified period without releasing any locks.

-- Use wait() when you need to have a thread pause its execution until some condition is met and it's notified by another thread, typically in a producer-consumer scenario.
+Use wait() when you need a thread to pause its execution until a condition is met and another thread notifies it, typically in a producer-consumer scenario.

 Comments